chapmanjacobd/que/README.md

 que show
 que show json
+que show json 24 <-- only show specific task based on rowid

 ## retry failed tasks

 que retry
+que retry 24 <-- only retry specific task

 ## delete everything

 que clear

+## flush a status of the queue (deletes all the tasks which have the status)

+que clear COMPLETED
+que clear RUNNING

 ## shutdown the server
 que pause